 An innovative advocate for his clients, Gary has represented owners of leveraged companies and affiliated lenders in restructuring troubled businesses through the use of Article 9 of the Uniform Commercial Code and similar laws.
 He also advises entrepreneurial finance companies in developing and enforcing novel secured-credit products, including credit secured by intellectual property.

-Gary chairs the firm’s CMBS practice and the New York office’s Community Service Committee.
+Gary previously chaired the firm’s CMBS practice and the New York office’s Community Service Committee.